www.kawakib.com

 more advanced finger cymbals

 It’s not as hard as you think, it just takes getting used to.
-It’s one of those funny patterns where the Dominant Hand is playing continuously while the Non-dominant hand drops in and out–kind of like Triples, but different.
+It’s one of those funny patterns where the Dominant Hand is playing continuously while the Non-dominant hand drops in and out – kind of like Triples, but different.

 After revisiting this rhythm I’m kind of sorry that my performance career mainly focused on Egyptian style so I never spent much time on fun pieces like these Chifti-telli’s.
-Music that features the Chifti-telli rhythm are versatile pieces and can find a place in most of the other belly dance styles including Tribal Fusion, Turkish, American, and Interpretive bellydance.
-This is one rhythm you MUST explore!
+Music that features the Chifti-telli rhythm are versatile pieces and can find a place in most of the other belly dance styles including Tribal Fusion, Turkish, American, and Interpretive belly dance.

-HOME
+CONTACT | HOME